 Testing your connection

-When your VPN connexion is established, you will be able to connect directly to any Grid'5000 node or frontend.
-Try it with:
+When your VPN connexion is established, you should be able to connect directly to any Grid'5000 frontend.
+Make a try with: